Level Improvements designed by Hi Ho19 February,2013

 The result is an incredibly simple but smart observation that manages negative perceptions, appropriately unites build quality and straightforward manner through a basic, fundamental and broadly understood tool of construction.

-More identity work from Hi Ho:
+More identity work by Hi Ho: